French Guiana: Geography

 Geographic map of French Guiana in 2009.
-Note: this map does not show the international Oyapock River Bridge which connects Saint-Georges-de-l'Oyapock (France) and Oiapoque (Brazil) and has been open to car traffic since March 2017.
+Note: this map does not show the international Oyapock River Bridge, which connects Saint-Georges-de-l'Oyapock (France) and Oiapoque (Brazil) and has been open to car traffic since March 2017.
 The new asphalted road between Saint-Laurent-du-Maroni and Apatou, which was completed in 2010, does not appear on the map either.

-French Guiana lies between latitudes 2° and 6° N, and longitudes 51° and 55° W. It consists of two main geographical regions: a coastal strip where the majority of the people live, and dense, near-inaccessible rainforest which gradually rises to the modest peaks of the Tumuc-Humac mountains along the Brazilian frontier.
+French Guiana lies between latitudes 2° and 6° N, and longitudes 51° and 55° W. It consists of two main geographical regions: a coastal strip where the majority of the people live, and dense, near-inaccessible rainforest that gradually rises to the modest peaks of the Tumuc-Humac mountains along the Brazilian frontier.
 French Guiana's highest peak is Bellevue de l'Inini in Maripasoula (851 m).
 Other mountains include Mont Itoupé (826 m), Cottica Mountain (744 m), Pic Coudreau (711 m), and Kaw Mountain (337 m).

-Several small islands are found off the coast: the three Salvation's Islands which include Devil's Island, and the isolated Îles du Connétable bird sanctuary further along the coast towards Brazil.
+Several small islands are found off the coast: the three Salvation's Islands, which include Devil's Island, and the isolated Îles du Connétable bird sanctuary further along the coast towards Brazil.

 The Petit-Saut Dam, a hydroelectric dam in the north of French Guiana, forms an artificial lake and provides hydroelectricity.
 There are many rivers in French Guiana, including the Waki River.

 As of 2007, the Amazonian forest, located in the most remote part of the department, is protected as the Guiana Amazonian Park, one of the ten national parks of France.
 The territory of the park covers some 33900 km2 upon the communes of Camopi, Maripasoula, Papaïchton, Saint-Élie and Saül.